-In a man-made underground society, descendants of a banished generation vie for control of the crumbling city of Lux.
-Ichise, an orphan turned prize fighter, loses a leg and an arm to satisfy an enraged fight promoter.
-On the brink of death, he is taken in by a young female doctor and used as a guinea pig for the next evolution of Texhnolyze.With his new limbs, Ichise is eventually taken under the wing of Onishi, the powerful but untrusted leader of the Organo, an organization with some hold on the people of Lux.
-Meanwhile, four different factions begin to draw battlelines for territorial control of the city: The aforementioned Organo; The Union, a fiercely anti-Texhnolyze faction; The Racan, a group of rebellious Texhnolyzed youths; and the Class, a mysterious group of beings who lurk behind the city.
+In the not-too-distant future, deep underground, descendants of a banished generation vie for control of the crumbling city of Lux.
+Ichise, an orphan turned prize fighter, loses an arm and a leg to satisfy an enraged promoter.
+On the brink of death, he is taken in by a young female doctor and used as a guinea pig for the next evolution of texhnolyze.Having adjusted to his new limbs, Ichise is eventually taken under the wing of Onishi, the powerful but distrusted leader of Organo, a criminal organization with some hold over the people of Lux.
+Meanwhile, four different factions begin to draw battlelines for territorial control of the city: the aforementioned Organo; the Union, a fiercely anti-texhnolyze faction; the Racan, a group of rebellious texhnolyzed youths; and the Class, a mysterious group of privileged beings who lurk behind the city.
 As Ichise is unwillingly drawn deeper into an uncontrollable war, he learns of his possible future from the prophet girl Ran, who guides him from the shadows in his darkest times.
-With the explosion of warfare, Ichise must uncover the truth about Lux and fight for his survival.Made by the same team that produced Serial Experiments Lain, Texhnolyze is often considered to be one of the strangest and darkest anime ever made.
+When society comes crashing down, Ichise must uncover the truth about Lux and fight for his survival.Made by the same team that produced Serial Experiments Lain, Texhnolyze is often considered to be one of the strangest and darkest anime ever made.

-A Glass of Chianti: Doc can frequently be seen drinkin red wine, from a lab beaker no less.
+A Glass of Chianti: Doc can frequently be seen drinking red wine, from a lab beaker no less.

 Apocalypse How: It is vaguely presented, but the implications are that the surface-dwellers of the world at least partially predicted the decline of the human species, and isolated those with greatest genetic chances of prospering, which just happen also to be those that create violent tendencies.
 Also isolated were predecessors of the members of the Class, who were given special privileges in Lux in return for their cooperation.
 It is arguable as to whether this was a better decision than their first choice to solve the problem: kill everyone.

-The Bad Guy Wins: Both Yoshi and Kano ultimately get what they want, in spite of the fact that they both die.
+The Bad Guy Wins: Both Yoshii and Kano ultimately get what they want, in spite of the fact that they both die in the process.